vieiraae/hackbox/docs/openai-qna.md

  - The URL for your application will be present in the essentials pane, in the "Default domain" field.
  - The first time you open the URL you can expect it to take a few seconds to load.

-## Instructions to customize and hack the accelerator
-1. Step1

 ## Notes

 Use the [Azure OpenAI Studio](https://oai.azure.com/) to access the [playground](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/chatgpt-quickstart?pivots=programming-language-studio&tabs=command-line) to test the model and generate code for your use cases.
 Leverage the following guides for quick starts: